supabase/supabase/apps/docs/README.md

 We use documentation specifications which can be used to generate human-readable docs.

 - OpenAPI: for documenting API endpoints.
-- SDKSpec (custom to Supabase): for SDKs and client libraries.
+- SDKSpec (custom to iEchor): for SDKs and client libraries.
-- ConfigSpec (custom to Supabase): for configuration options.
+- ConfigSpec (custom to iEchor): for configuration options.
-- CLISpec (custom to Supabase): for CLI commands and usage.
+- CLISpec (custom to iEchor): for CLI commands and usage.

 The benefit of using custom specifications is that we can generate many other types from a strict schema (eg, HTML and manpages).
 It also means that we can switch any documentation system we want.
-On this site we use Next.JS, but in Supabase's official website we use a custom React site and expose only a subset of the available API for each tool.
+On this site we use Next.JS, but in iEchor's official website we use a custom React site and expose only a subset of the available API for each tool.